Russia: Alexei Navalny returns to court for slander case | DW | 05.02.2021

 The 44-year-old prominent Kremlin critic was seen standing inside a glass case for defendants in the courtroom, an AFP journalist reported.

-The latest court case against Navalny comes the same day as the European Union's top diplomat is set to hold talks with Russian officials in Moscow.
+The latest court case against Navalny comes the same day as the European Union's top diplomat is holding talks with Russian officials in Moscow.

 Navalny faces charges of slandering a World War II veteran and several other people who took part in a pro-Kremlin video last year.